Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Introduction

-A core topic in the field of uncertainty quantification (UQ) is the question how uncertainties in model inputs are propagated to uncertainties in model outputs.
-How can one characterize the distribution of model outputs, given the distribution of the model inputs (or a sample thereof)?
-Questions such as these are encountered in many fields of science and engineering \cite{Bij13,Wal02,Wit08,Wit07,Yil15}, and have given rise to modern UQ methods such as stochastic collocation (SC), polynomial chaos expansion (PCE), generalized polynomial chaos (gPC) and stochastic Galerkin methods \cite{Xiu02,Xiu05,Gha03,Mai10,Eld09}.
+A core topic in the field of uncertainty quantification (UQ) is the question how to characterize the distribution of model outputs, given the distribution of the model inputs (or a sample thereof).
+Questions such as these are encountered in many fields of science and engineering \cite{Bij13,Wal02,Wit08,Wit07,Yil15}, and have given rise to modern UQ methods including stochastic collocation, polynomial chaos expansion and stochastic Galerkin methods \cite{Xiu02,Xiu05,Gha03,Mai10,Eld09}.

-A still outstanding challenge is how to characterize model output distributions efficiently in case of multivariate, correlated input distributions.

-In the previously mentioned methods independence between the inputs is assumed, e.g., for the construction of the Lagrange polynomials in SC, or for the construction of the orthogonal polynomials in gPC.
-When independence between the input components holds, the multivariate problem can easily be factored into multiple 1-dimensional problems, whose solutions can be combined by tensor products to a solution for the multidimensional problem.
-When the inputs are not independent, such factorization can become extremely complicated, making it unfeasible in practice for many cases.
-If possible at all, it generally involves nontrivial transformations that require detailed prior knowledge of the joint distribution (e.g. Rosenblatt transformation).
+A still outstanding challenge is how to characterize model output distributions efficiently in case of multivariate, dependent input distributions.
+In the previously mentioned methods independence between the inputs is assumed, e.g., for the construction of the Lagrange polynomials in stochastic collocation, or for the construction of the orthogonal polynomials in generalized polynomial chaos.
+When independence between the input components holds, the multivariate problem can easily be factored into multiple $1$-dimensional problems, whose solutions can be combined by tensor products to a solution for the multidimensional problem.
+When the inputs are dependent, such factorization can become extremely complicated if the inputs have non-Gaussian distributions, making it unfeasible in practice for many cases.
+It generally involves nontrivial transformations that require detailed knowledge of the joint distribution (e.g. Rosenblatt transformation \cite{2Ros52}), however such information is often not available.
 In \cite{Nav15}, factorization is circumvented and instead the problem is tackled by using the Gram-Schmidt (GS) orthogonalization procedure to get an orthogonal basis of polynomials, in which the orthogonality is with respect to the distribution of the inputs.
 However, this procedure gives non-unique results that depend on the implementation.

-Clearly, the case of correlated inputs can be handled, in principle, with straightforward Monte Carlo sampling (MCS).
-In practice, considerations of efficiency and computational cost often preclude MCS.
-UQ methods are designed to be much more efficient than MCS, however the efficiency gain can be strongly reduced (or even vanish) if the dimension of the input vector increases.
-Methods that suffer from curse of dimension become unfeasible for high-dimensional problems.